 The more words a student knows, the easier it will be to recognize them in reading.
 Teaching vocabulary is also helpful for spelling skills.
 Teachers can provide a glossary alongside a text or pre-teach key terms before the reading begins.
 As learning words in context provides additional depth in meaning, teachers might also consider providing instruction on contextual guessing.

 Teach the Dolch List

 Repeated exposure to high frequency terms that are common across children’s books and school worksheets can help children save their cognitive energy for decoding harder and less frequent vocabulary.
 Directly teaching these words using a program like Touch-type Read and Spell to reinforce them, can help kids read more quickly and efficiently.

-More ideas on how to motivate students to read and improve their literacy skills
+Here are some more ideas on how to motivate students to read and improve their literacy skills.

 Children who have a specific learning difficulty may fall behind their peers in literacy skills development.
-One of the most common reading problems teachers encounter is in students who struggle with phonological dyslexia.
+One of the most common reading problems teachers encounter is students who are struggling with phonological dyslexia.

 Learn more about dyslexic students and how they can benefit from typing.

 Do you know of any common reading problems we haven’t mentioned?
 Please share your experience in the comments and join the discussion!